The command post is packed with the junior leadership teams from both Bravo companies.

-Evan exchanges glances with both Tom and Dan, and then adds his spin, trying to placate both by not holding back but also not making a big deal of things.
+Evan exchanges glances with both Tom and Dan.
+He adds his spin, trying to placate both by not holding back while not making a big deal of things.
 “One of the guys was a bit of a prick.
 Pretty much told us that we’re nothing but street sweepers and lunch ladies.
-It wasn’t a huge deal, just a little surprising is all.
+It wasn’t a huge deal.
+Just a little surprising is all.
 Dan shut it down.”

 “Yeah, well…” The Captain takes another pause, looking off to the side vacantly for a moment.
-“Anyway, we’re bound to have a bit of that.
-These guys can’t be happy to be back here, and they did see more than their fair share of action last time.
-Ignore it, I don’t need our guys getting into it with theirs, you hear me?
+“Anyway.
+We’re bound to have a bit of that.
+These guys can’t be happy to be back here.
+They did see more than their fair share of action last time.
+Ignore it.
+I don’t want our guys getting into it with theirs, you hear me?
 Square your people away.
 The light is at the end of the tunnel.
-We show 3rd ID what to do, that’s our job.
+We show 3rd ID what to do.
+That’s our job.
 They don’t want to listen, that’s on them.
-Let’s finish this and get the fuck out, clear?”
+Let’s finish this and get the fuck out.
+Clear?”

 They all nod in affirmation.
-“Clear” adds Eric, the tall triathlete from Pennsylvania.
-He was ROTC out of Shippensburg University, and ran their second platoon.
-He also rarely spoke unless it was in the course of duty.
+“Clear,” adds Eric, the tall triathlete from Pennsylvania.
+He’s ROTC out of Shippensburg University and runs their second platoon.
+He also rarely speaks unless it’s in the course of duty.

 Left seat, right seat operations occur when a few members of an incoming unit observe an outgoing unit while they conduct a mission.
 Left seat is the term used to describe the unit that is conducting the mission while the right seat describes the observers.

 First run on this, so you’ll only be taking out the leadership of each platoon.
-Leave four of your boys back here each.
+Leave four of your boys back here.
 I suggest you give the extra time to the ones that are behind on their packing.”

 “Or sleep,” Evan throws out.

-Evan is happy for that, even though it confirms his platoon would be going out at 0800.
-The pump truck mission was never an easy one.
-The sewer pipes in Sadr City are small and were never meant to handle the population that lived within it.
-Back when Saddam was in power, he packed all of the criminals, homosexuals, people with birth defects, basically anyone he didn’t want walking around as part of mainstream Baghdad into the neighborhood.
-Located in the northeast section of the capitol city it was laid out in a tight grid pattern, supposedly so the former dictator could easily roll his tanks in there if the residents of Sadr ever decided to revolt.
+Evan is happy for that, even though it confirms his platoon will be going out at 0800.
+The pump truck mission is never an easy one.
+The sewer pipes in Sadr City are small and were never meant to handle the population that lives within it.
+Back when Saddam was in power he packed all of the criminals, homosexuals, people with birth defects, basically anyone he didn’t want walking around as part of mainstream Baghdad into the neighborhood.
+Located in the northeast section of the capitol city, it’s laid out in a tight grid pattern, supposedly so the former dictator could easily roll his tanks in there if the residents of Sadr ever decided to revolt.
 Intel at the beginning of their deployment estimated that anywhere between two and two and a half million people lived in an area that was roughly five square miles, making it one of the most densely populated neighborhoods in the world.
-The place was a festering slum of the unemployed and ignorant, a perfect place to start an insurgency.
+The place is a festering slum of the unemployed and ignorant.
+A perfect place to start an insurgency.

-As a result of the neglect by the former ruler, and certainly helped along by the disruption of services resulting from the invasion, the sewage pipes were constantly bursting, backing up, and ultimately, overflowing.
-Bandit company’s entire AO was covered in massive lakes of liquid shit, so much so that it was necessary to take groups of pump trucks, which were basically giant storage canisters on wheels with a vacuum attached, around and suck up the sewage.
-Once full they would drive over and dump the contents into the nearby lake, which was actually more like a canal.
-Except the Iraqis manning the trucks hated being escorted by the U.S. troops.
-Their whole existence depended on being free to ride around the city and price gouge the shit out of anyone that needed their house or street pumped.
-When they were with Bandit, they were held to an honest day’s work, only earning the wages their company paid them for.
-You had to keep your eye on them.
-When you weren’t looking the drivers would cut their own hoses, say they could no longer contribute, and leave.
-From there it was a quick drive to the garage to pick up a new hose and go back out on their own to rob some other family blind.
-That was how things worked in Iraq.
-Everything was corrupt, everyone got over on everyone else.
-No one seemed to mind.
-To Americans, it was baffling behavior.
+As a result of the neglect by the former ruler, and certainly helped along by the disruption of services resulting from the invasion, the sewage pipes are constantly bursting, backing up, and ultimately, overflowing.
+Bandit company’s entire AO is covered in massive lakes of liquid shit.
+So much so that it’s necessary to take groups of pump trucks, giant storage canisters on wheels with a vacuum attached, around to suck up the sewage.
+Once full they drive over and dump the contents into the nearby lake, which is actually more like a canal.
+Except the Iraqis manning the trucks hate being escorted by the U.S. troops.
+Their whole existence depends on being free to ride around the city and price gouge the shit out of anyone that needs their house or street pumped.
+While they’re with Bandit they’re held to an honest day’s work.
+They only earn the wages their company pays them.
+You have to keep your eye on them.
+When you aren’t looking the drivers will cut their own hoses, say they can no longer contribute, and leave.
+From there it’s a quick drive to the garage to pick up a new hose and go back out on their own to rob another family blind.
+That’s how things work in Iraq.
+Everything is corrupt.
+Everyone gets over on everyone else.
+No one seems to mind.
+To Americans it’s baffling behavior.